-(52) The decision by the managing authorities to finance support measures through financial instruments should be determined on the basis of an ex ante assessment.
-This Regulation should lay down the minimum mandatory elements of ex ante assessments, for which indicative information available at the date of their completion should be provided, and should allow Member States to make use of the ex ante assessments carried out for the 2014-2020 period, updated where necessary, in order to avoid administrative burden and delays in setting up financial instruments.
+(51) The decision by the managing authorities to finance support measures through financial instruments should be determined on the basis of an ex ante assessment.
+This Regulation should lay down the mandatory elements of ex ante assessments, for which indicative information available at the date of their completion should be provided, and should allow Member States to make use of the ex ante assessments carried out for the 2014-2020 period, updated where necessary, in order to avoid administrative burden and delays in setting up financial instruments.

-(53) In order to facilitate the implementation of certain types of financial instruments where programme support in the form of grants, including in the form of capital rebates, is envisaged, it is possible to apply the rules on financial instruments on such combination in one financial instrument operation.
+(52) In order to facilitate the implementation of certain types of financial instruments where programme support in the form of grants, including in the form of capital rebates, is envisaged, it is possible to apply the rules on financial instruments on such a combination in one financial instrument operation.
 However, conditions for such programme support and specific conditions preventing double financing should be set out.

-(54) In full respect of the applicable State aid and public procurement rules already clarified during the 2014-2020 programming period, the managing authorities should have the possibility to decide on the most appropriate implementation options for financial instruments in order to address the specific needs of target regions.
+(53) In full respect of the applicable State aid and public procurement rules that have been clarified during the 2014-2020 programming period, managing authorities should have the possibility to decide on the most appropriate implementation options for financial instruments in order to address the specific needs of target regions.
 In addition, in order to ensure continuity with the 2014-2020 programming period, managing authorities should have the possibility to implement financial instruments through a direct award of a contract to the EIB and to international financial institutions in which a Member State is a shareholder.
-They should also have the possibility to award contracts directly to publicly-owned banks or institutions fulfilling the same strict conditions as provided for by the Regulation No. 2018/1046/EU in the 2014-2020 programming period.
+Managing authorities should also have the possibility to award contracts directly to publicly-owned banks or institutions fulfilling the same strict conditions as provided for by the Financial Regulation for the 2014-2020 programming period.
 This Regulation should provide clear conditions in order to ensure that the possibility of direct award remains consistent with the principles of the internal market.
-In this framework, the Commission should provide support to auditors, managing authorities and beneficiaries for ensuring compliance with state aid rules.
+In this framework, the Commission should provide support to auditors, managing authorities and beneficiaries with a view to ensuring compliance with State aid rules.

+(54) Given the protracted low-interest rate environment and in order not to unduly penalise bodies implementing financial instruments, it is necessary, subject to active treasury management by these bodies, to enable the financing of negative interest generated as a result of investments of the Funds from resources paid back to the financial instrument.
+Through active treasury management, the bodies implementing financial instruments should seek to optimise returns and minimise charges, to an acceptable level of risk.

 (55) In accordance with the principle and rules of shared management, Member States and the Commission should be responsible for the management and control of programmes and give assurance on the legal and regular use of the Funds.
 Since Member States should have the primary responsibility for such management and control and should ensure that operations supported by the Funds comply with applicable law, their obligations in that regard should be specified.
 The powers and responsibilities of the Commission in that context should also be laid down.

 (56) In order to hasten the start of programme implementation, the roll-over of implementation arrangements from the previous programming period should be facilitated.
 The use of the computerised system already established for the previous programming period, adapted as required, should be maintained, unless a new technology is necessary.

-(57) To support the effective use of the Funds, the EIB support should be available to all Member States at their request.
-This could cover capacity building, support for project identification, preparation and implementation, as well as advice on financial instruments and investment platforms.
+(57) To support the effective use of the Funds, EIB support should be available to all Member States at their request.
+Such support could cover capacity building, support for project identification, preparation and implementation, as well as advice on financial instruments and investment platforms.